micaelamccall/drug-consumption/README.md

 # Intro

 One of the first things that fascinated me about machine learning is the ability to predict the behavior of individuals.
-There are many uses for this capability, from predicting the liklihood of an individual to click on an add, to recommending follow-up mental health treatment based on risk of self-harm.
+There are many uses for this capability, from predicting the liklihood of an individual to click on an ad, to recommending follow-up mental health treatment based on risk of self-harm.

 ## Dataset